Test out of classes to get closer to your degree at UMGC.

 |Principles of Finance||3||FINC 330 (lower level credit only)|

 |Principles of Public Speaking||3 UL*||SPCH 100 (upper level credit granted)|

 |Substance Abuse||3 UL*||Health elective|

 |The Civil War and Reconstruction||3||HIST 462 (lower level credit only)|

 † Science exams are for non-lab credit only

-‡ No more than 3 credits of writing mat be earned through credit by examination for UMUC degrees
+‡ No more than 3 credits of writing mat be earned through credit by examination for UMGC degrees

 Pearson VUE testing includes academic, government, health, IT certifications, professional certifications and licensure exams, such as ASMC, Cisco, CompTIA, DSS, Excelsior, GMAT, ISC2, NREMT, PTCB, and much more.
 We also offer Pearson VUE Computerized GED Exams.

-If you are in need of a proctored exam and are not currently enrolled with UMUC, you can have your online internet-based exams officially proctored.
+If you are in need of a proctored exam and are not currently enrolled with UMGC, you can have your online internet-based exams officially proctored.